TheOneandOnlyRiVin/CSUN_CIT210/Lab Assignments/Lab Assignment 2.md

 In order to complete this lab, you will need to have pre-configured a Linux and Windows Server VM.
 These instructions are written with the assumption that you have the same Windows Server & Linux machines you used for the last lab.

 > [!CAUTION]
-> If you have to set up a new VM for this lab please go back through Lab 1 and install all the software/cofnigure the settings like you did before, otherwise you will run into errors.
+> If you have to set up a new VM for this lab please go back through [Lab Assignment 1](Lab%20Assignment%201) and install all the software/cofnigure the settings like you did before, otherwise you will run into errors.

 ## Task 1: Explore Linux Commands